xxvazquez/health-management/README.md

 npm run dev
 ```

 Logging works fully offline out of the box — everything's cached in the browser (IndexedDB).
-To sync across devices, set up a free Supabase project, run [`supabase/schema.sql`](supabase/schema.sql) in its SQL editor to create the tables and row-level security policies, copy `.env.local.example` to `.env.local`, fill in the URL and anon key, then sign in from the Log page.
+To sync across devices, set up a free Supabase project, run [`supabase/schema.sql`](supabase/schema.sql) in its SQL editor to create the tables and row-level security policies, copy `.env.local.example` to `.env.local`, fill in the URL and anon key, then sign in from the account menu in the nav.

 ## Going live